ChinmayMundane/Image_segmentation/Initialization/README.md

 - find that Set Of Initial Cluster Centroid whose sum is maximum as its distance will also be maximum.
 - set that to be our initial cluster centroid and run kmeans or improved kmeans on it.

+## Disadvantages
+when compared with kmeans++ , we found that in some cases it is effective while in other , kmeans++ is better.
+So comparing both , we cannot know which method would be better but conversely you can say that both methods can be used.

 # Conclusion
-We can say that initialization methods are definitely better than applying only kmeans, if used with kmeans++ as subtractive clustering takes most time, out of all.
+We can say that initialization methods are definitely better than applying only kmeans, if used with kmeans++ or random initiaization as subtractive clustering takes most time, out of all.
-But overall, improved kmeans method single handedly defeats every combination in terms of time efficiency and accuracy. the results can be seen at main's readme file
+But overall, improved kmeans method single handedly defeats every combination in terms of time efficiency and accuracy. the results can be seen at main's readme file.

 # References